terminusdb/terminuscms-docs/how-to/query/woql/add-documents.md

 ## Add a document in WOQL

-You can add a document in WOQL using the `insert_ocument` keyword.
+You can add a document in WOQL using the `insert_document` keyword.

 ```javascript
 let v = Vars("id");